Last updated: 2025-04-15

 Comments

 In this example, we have no intermediate stops and the route therefore involves direct transport.
-In order for a shipment to be assigned to this route, we need to go to Economy > Price lists >Services, select the service to be used and then, on the Dispatch tab, select the Allow automatic dispatching checkbox and also the Allow direct connections (one leg) checkbox.
+For a shipment to receive this route, we need to go to Economy > Price lists > Services, select the service to be used and on the tab Dispatch select the checkbox Allow automatic dispatching, and also select the checkbox Allow direct connections (one leg).

 The pickup or delivery area could also be a terminal.
-In order for the route to be selected, the corresponding address on the order must be a selected terminal from the terminal registry.
+In order for the route to be selected, the address on the order must then be a selected Terminal from the Terminal Register.

 Routes can be likened to train timetables in which train departures are routes and railway stations are terminals.